 A healthy living blog from Marshfield Clinic Health System

-Heavy drinking can compromise personal safety, and harms health and fitness goals.
+Heavy drinking can compromise personal safety and also makes it more difficult to achieve health and fitness goals.

-“An extra 500 calories per day can result in one pound of weight gain per week,” Short said.
-“Alcohol already is full of empty calories.
-If you add in pizza, chips or cheese curds, you’re packing on a lot of extra calories in one night.”
+“An extra 500 calories per day may result in one pound of weight gain per week,” Short said.
+“Alcohol is already a source of empty calories, and with it’s ability to increase hunger and cravings, this leads to additional intake of empty calories from foods.”

 Avoid the drunchies